IceShirok/IceShirok.github.io/_posts/2022-07-15-23-heat-and-spice.md

 1. Unless I was making stirfry and dicing the meat, it was really hard for me to know **if the meat was cooked thoroughly**.
 2. The meats I’ve cooked tend to turn out **flavorless**, even if I added the spices to the meats in the pan.

 For the first point, I learned a cool tip from a second cousin, who is a professional chef, called the [sear roasting method](https://www.allrecipes.com/article/how-to-sear-meats/).
 With an oven-proof skillet, you sear your meat for a few minutes.
 Then, place the skillet into a heated oven for around 8 minutes.
 Lastly, place the skillet back to the stovetop and sear the other side of the meat.
-It’s solved so many of my issues overcooking the surface and undercooking the center!
+It’s solved so many of my issues overcooking the surface and undercooking the center for all sorts of meats!

 For the second part, it boiled down to some chemistry and physics that I’ve learned from Salt Fat Acid Heat - **season your meats ahead of time**!
 Salt should ideally be applied to chicken at least an hour before cooking it, so the salt can penetrate deeper into the chicken.
-Fish don’t need as much sitting time for seasoning.
+In contrast, fish don’t need as much sitting time for seasoning.
+But if I don't have the time, then seasoning the meat before putting it over heat is always better than not at all!

 ### Imitation is flattery